Prospective Math, Science, or Environmental Studies Majors

 To learn more about the QR 101 prerequisite and the ALEKS assessment, visit Placement Exams.

 NOTE: If you have qualifying AP or IB scores, please refer to page 3 of your GPS for instructions on submitting them to L&C.

 If you have met the prerequisite, the following courses are recommended:

-- Environmental Studies: ENVS 160: Introduction to Environmental Studies and one of the following: Bio 141: Investigations in Ecology and Environmental Science; Chem 110: General Chemistry I or Chem 100: Perspectives in Environmental Chemistry; Econ 100: Principles of Economics; Geo 150: Environmental Geology or Geo 170: Climate Science; IA 100: Introduction to International Relations; SOAN 100: Introduction to Sociology or SOAN 110: Introduction to Cultural Anthropology.
+- Environmental Studies: ENVS 160: Introduction to Environmental Studies (this course is offered in both fall and spring, and can be taken either semester) and one of the following: BIO 141: Investigations in Ecology and Environmental Science; CHEM 110: General Chemistry I or CHEM 100: Perspectives in Environmental Chemistry; ECON 100: Principles of Economics; GEO 150: Environmental Geology or GEO 170: Climate Science; IA 100: Introduction to International Relations; SOAN 100: Introduction to Sociology or SOAN 110: Introduction to Cultural Anthropology.

 - Physics: PHYS 151: Motion and MATH131: Calculus I or higher.

 - Undecided Chemistry/Physics: CHEM 110: General Chemistry I and/or PHYS 151: Motion.